How do we know whether our truths are the real truths, or is the truth simply an illusion?

 It is important to understand how the illusion of truth works.
-By understanding this phenomenon, it allows us to be more critical of the ‘facts’ we hear constantly.
+Understanding this phenomenon allows us to be more critical of the ‘facts’ we hear constantly.
 With this critical thinking comes the power to seek out actual truths and get closer to the objective truths of the world.

 The world is a complex, sometimes confusing place to live.
 The constantly changing manner of science and nature makes it almost impossible to know the objective truth of our circumstances.
 Subjective truth allows us to maintain a level of security, but it is not infallible.

 The only truth which can be really trusted is objective truths, but these take a lot of work to find.
 We are constantly learning, and the pursuit of knowledge is vital to understanding the line between what we believe to be true and what is fundamentally true.

 Copyright © 2012-2023 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.